 Amelia is a struggling and grieving mother, whose son is poorly behaved, and terrified of imaginary monsters.
 Amelia’s problems escalate when she begins to fear for their safety, as she becomes convinced that the seemingly harmless book has released a vicious monster.

 Unlike most horror films these days, The Babadook is a character study.
 It focuses on Amelia’s struggle to take care of Sam, who has severe behavioural problems while balancing work life, and the dark memories of her past.
 As a result of her unresolved grief and her son’s erratic behaviour, she is very isolated.
 Her friends and family have tried to help her find happiness, but over time they have become distant.
 And which is also because no one can stand being around her son.

 For a large part of the film, Sam is horrendously annoying.
 I’d seriously had enough of him by about the half hour mark.
 His squabbles, outbursts, tantrums, and problems at school slowly eat away at his mother’s patience, as well as my own.
 You are made to feel really sorry for Amelia.
 She is pushed to the absolute limit, frustrated and enduring sleepless nights.

 Sam is the type of kid who blurts out the wrong things at inappropriate times, embarrassing his mother in the process.
 But it’s when the titular Babadook finds its way into their home, that both characters undergo a drastic transformation.

-The film does have its fair share of silliness, as all horror films do, but The Babadook makes up for it with its innovative storytelling and well-developed characters.
-Also, the film is a very intriguing exploration of mental illness and family turmoil.
+It does have its fair share of silliness, as all horror films do, but The Babadook makes up for it with innovative storytelling and well-developed characters.
+Also, the film is an intriguing exploration of mental illness and family turmoil.